nexus-devs/NexusHub/CONTRIBUTING.md

 # Contributing to Nexus-Stats

 We would love for you to contribute to Nexus-Stats and help us shape the future of the project!
-To make it as easy as possible for you, we have a few introduction points for you below:
+To make it as easy as possible, we have a few introduction points for you below:

 <br>